 Field to Cottage Nursery began in 2016 after I worked at a local garden center and discovered that many customers were asking for native plants the garden center simply could not source.
-Customers also wanted chemical-free plants that were safe for pollinators, but we sales people had no information on what chemicals were used at the nurseries we purchased from, or what their growing practices were.
+Customers also wanted chemical-free plants that were safe for pollinators, but we sales people had no information regarding what chemicals were used at the nurseries we purchased from, or what their growing practices were.

 I left that job determined to fill a niche that seemed to be lacking in Wake County - a native plant nursery focused on growing straight-species plants without using any chemicals.
 With just a few thousand dollars in savings, I built a simple greenhouse and cleared some space on my property for a nursery.
 I ordered some basic supplies, some seeds, and gathered ingredients for my custom potting mix, then went to work growing plants in the fall of 2015.

 The business has grown slowly but steadily since 2016.
 It has been challenging, but I’m fortunate in that folks have always stepped in to help out.
 The Wake County chapter of the Audubon Society has been amazingly supportive from the get-go.
 And in the fall of 2019, my former garden center co-worker and good friend Cara Emens came onboard as a business partner, taking over production of annuals, herbs, and vegetables.
 She has dedicated space on her property for a small ‘roadside stand’ which has been a big success.

 Many thanks to the people who made all of this possible:

 Andrew BG, who has kindly made sure that I had a roof over my head and food to eat during the first several years of being completely broke while getting this thing off the ground, and who has delivered many a carload of plants for the nursery and sacrificed many a precious weekend day to help me out at the farmers’ market.